dabanshaw/smog_detect_project/README.md

 # Practicing Car_Smog_detect

 This project is designed to detect whether the car produces excessive smog on the roed.
 We mainly use opencv to realize image processing and pyqt to design a UI surface.
+What I've learned so far can only make it work on local video.
+This project will get improved in the future with more learning in image processing.

 Here's the demo video https://youtu.be/yk0oV3okW8k